Medieval Term of the Day: Retinue

 b) body of persons “retained” in the service of a noble or royal personage

-2 Responses to “Medieval Term of the Day: Retinue”
+2 thoughts on “Medieval Term of the Day: Retinue”

 1. I found your site on technorati and read a few of your other posts.
 Keep up the good work.
 I just added your RSS feed to my Google News Reader.
 Looking forward to reading more from you.